-The Acorns Nursery School is a small setting owned by a charity which originally opened in 1984.
+The Acorns Nursery School is a small setting owned by a charity, and it originally opened in 1984.
 It operates from a converted house situated in a residential area of Calcot in Berkshire.
+Acorns Nursery School is unique in that it has 3 Primary School teachers on its staff, together with fully qualified and experienced Nursery Nurses.
+This means that we are able to prepare children very successfully for starting school.
 Children have access to the four large rooms on the ground floor, a patio for ride on toys, and a large enclosed garden.
 Our unique "home from home" setting is very beneficial for young children, who enjoy the variety and "cosiness" of our premises.

-A maximum of 24 children (for each morning and afternoon session) between 2 years old and 5 years old may attend at any one time.
-The nursery opens five days a week from 9.15 am to 4pm during term time only and offers sessional care.
+A maximum of 24 children in the mornings (24 in the mornings and 18 children in the afternoons) between 2 years old and 5 years old may attend at any one time.
+The nursery opens five days a week (excluding Friday afternoons) from 9.15 am to 4pm during term time only and offers sessional care.

 We enjoy creating a caring and creative environment where learning and fun go hand in hand!
 One of our aims is to establish good relationships with both the children, and their families and carers.
 We have often been able to give help and advice to parents and carers when there has been a need.
 Acorns holds open afternoons regularly for interested families to join us for an afternoon of play and fun.
-We also give talks for parents about subjects such as, the importance of Nursery Rhymes, how to prepare your child for school and explaining what we do at Nursery on a daily basis.
+We also give talks for parents about subjects such as, the importance of Nursery Rhymes, how to prepare your child for school and how to encourage your child to eat healthily.

 Acorns Nursery school welcomes children from the local community, and all surrounding areas.
 Acorns Nursery School has a Christian ethos (whilst also welcoming other faiths) and values good manners and positive social interaction and behaviour.
 Our staff are always available to talk to parents at drop off, and pick up times.

 - Jane Mitchell-Baker